 My scholarly interests primarily concern the multiple intersections of writing and technology.
 As a tool that enables human communication, writing itself is a technology, but it also intersects with multiple other technologies in the production and consumption of writing.

-I define writing broadly to include the traditional alphabetic form, as well as other modes, including the visual, aural, and so forth.
+I define writing broadly to include the traditional alphabetic form, as well as other modes, including the visual, aural, and other symbolic modes that support communication.
 As such, my research focuses on theorizing literacy and writing pedagogy across multiple media, genres, and sites.
-In examining writing in the academic, personal, and professional contexts, my approach integrates rhetorical theory—from the ancient to digital, multimodal/multiliteracy theory, genre theory, communication across the curriculum, and cultural studies.
+In examining writing in the academic, personal, and professional contexts, my approach integrates rhetorical theory—from the ancient to the digital, multimodal/multiliteracy theory, genre theory, communication across the curriculum, and cultural studies.

 With Stacy W. Rice and Russell G. Carpenter.

 "Reflections from the Trenches in the Cloud" online teaching series.

 Digital Rhetoric Collaborative.
 January-February 2015.

 “Using a Collaborative Classroom Wiki for Exam Study.”